This article contains information/examples using root/sudo/admin users. If you require sudo/admin access, you must

 PHP 5.6 is the only version available with VPS machines purchased before March 2020.

 PHP processes per user

 For security purposes, it's generally advised to assign a single user to each domain.
 This way if that user is compromised, no other sites are affected.
 However, when running Nginx, it's recommended that you consolidate your domains under a single username.
 This is for performance reasons.

 Nginx uses a set number of PHP processes when starting up.
-This happens for each user, and the same number are started regardless of how many domains are hosted under the user.
+This happens for each user, and the same number is started regardless of how many domains are hosted under the user.

 However, if you have 10 domains spread across 10 separate FTP users, you'll get 10x as many PHP processes as you would otherwise get with a single user.